m0xpd/4-1-Mux-for-Eurorack/README.md

 The main system occupies 12HP.

-System Expansion for Multi-Channel Opration
+# System Expansion for Multi-Channel Operation

 A 'Slave' system, also in 12HP, offers another two channels of multiplexing under the control of the main system.